 For example, with Google's Consent Mode V2, if a user denies consent to use their personal data for targeted advertising purposes, Google Ads will not use advertising cookies to profile that user.

-If you don't ask EEA and UK users for consent and send their consent choices to Google, you won't be able to build certain audiences or run personalized Google Ads campaigns within the EEA.
+If you don't ask EEA, UK and Swiss users for consent and send their consent choices to Google, you won't be able to build certain audiences or run personalized Google Ads campaigns within the regions.

 Google's Analytics Help page explains how consent mode works on websites and mobile apps: